 We have been working with apprentices as part of the M Futures programme, led by Manchester City Council.
 The scheme has given young people the opportunity to gain a Construction and Building Services Management Level 4 NVQ and a HNC qualification, while acquiring invaluable industry experience.
 Purcell, along with other companies working on the Our Town Hall project, have offered apprentices the chance to develop their skills in an exciting architectural environment.

 As part of the 'Our Town Hall' project in Manchester, we are involved in ongoing engagement with Manchester School of Architecture.
-We recently held an event with Manchester City Council, where roughly 180 students enjoyed a half-day visit to the Manchester Town Hall project, including a short talk by Senior Architect Helen Walker, a tour of the building and sketching session.
+We recently held an event with Manchester City Council, where roughly 180 students enjoyed a half-day visit to the Manchester Town Hall project, including a talk by Purcell architects and a tour of the building with sketching session.